pythonpioneer/news-app/README.md

     The top loading bar and light and dark themes are implemented here.

-## To make contribution
+## To Contribute

-  To contribute, go to the [contributing.md file](https://github.com/pythonpioneer/news-app/blob/master/contributing.md).
+To contribute, go to the [contributing.md file](https://github.com/pythonpioneer/pythonpioneer/blob/main/guidelines/CONTRIBUTING.md).
 I will appreciate your efforts.